bloch-elkouby-lab/website/presentations/index.md

 ## Panels chaired

-_Upcoming 2025_: Aafjes-van Doorn &amp; **Bloch-Elkouby, S.** &amp; (2025, June).
+Aafjes-van Doorn &amp; **Bloch-Elkouby, S.** &amp; (2025, June).
 “The impact of AI on psychotherapy: New developments and future directions.”
-Invited Semi-Plenary at the upcoming Annual Meeting of the Society for Psychotherapy Research, Krakow, Poland.
+Invited Semi-Plenary at the Annual Meeting of the Society for Psychotherapy Research, Krakow, Poland.

 **Bloch-Elkouby, S.** &amp; Aafjes-van Doorn (2024, June). _“I don’t want to talk to a robot”_.
 Can artificial intelligence research promote more effective treatments and clinical training approaches?
 Structured discussion at the Annual Meeting of the Society for Psychotherapy Research, Ottawa, Canada.